syncfusion-content/wpf-docs/wpf/Busy-Indicator/Header.md

 ﻿---
 layout: post
 title: Header | Busy Indicator | wpf | Syncfusion
-description: This section describes how to using the header and header template support in Syncfusion SfBusyIndicator control.
+description: This section describes how to use the header and header template support in Syncfusion SfBusyIndicator control.
 platform: wpf
 control: Busy Indicator
 documentation: ug